Counting fixed points and rooted closed walks of the singular map $x \mapsto x^{x^n}$ modulo powers of a prime

-will lift to a unique solution to $\omega(x)^{g(x_0)} \oneunit{x}^{g(x)} -x$ in $\Zp$.
-Thus this unique solution in $\Zp$ will correspond to one solution to equation (\ref{modpe}) for each $e$.
-Putting these results together with Corollary~\ref{solnsmodp} and taking out the solutions where $g(x) \equiv 1 \pmod p$, we have our theorem.
+By Proposition~\ref{hensel-one}, for fixed $x_0 \in \Z/(p-1)\Z$, each $x_1$ will lift to a unique root of $f_{x_0}(x)$ in $\Zp$.
+This root in $\Zp$ will correspond to one solution to equation (\ref{modpe}) for each $e$.
+Putting these results together with Corollary~\ref{solnsmodp} and the Chinese Remainder Theorem, and taking out the solutions where $g(x) \equiv 1 \pmod p$, we have our theorem.

 The second summation follows by noting that for each choice of $x_1 \in (\Z/p\Z)^\times$ of multiplicative order $d$ modulo $p$ such that $g(x_1) \not \equiv 1$ modulo $p$, there are $((p-1)/d) N_{g-1}(d)$ values of $x_0 \in \Z/(p-1)\Z$ satisfying the congruence.